 - Education: both your patients and your staff will need to be brought up to speed.
 Starting something new can be scary, but if you’ve done your research, you should be able to pitch this newfound way of offering appointments to everyone that needs to be involved—and get a positive reaction!
 (For example, telehealth offers an amazing level of flexibility, which is something everyone loves.
 Sing it from the mountaintops!)

 - Taking payments: there are different ways that you can handle payments when it comes to telehealth.
 It can be as simple as having a Stripe or PayPal account set up that the patient transfers money to after the appointment; some practitioners prefer to take prepayments.
 It’s completely up to you!

 - Video call software: Karen prefers cloud-based software for making video calls, because it’s easy to set up (and doesn’t require anyone to download anything).
-As we speak we're working on adding telehealth to Cliniko, and expect to release that very soon, read about it here!
+Cliniko has built-in telehealth functionality, and you can learn more about that here!

 - Record-keeping: many video conference programs allow you to set up screen recording, so you can keep a record of the day’s session.
 You even upload the recordings into the patient’s file in Cliniko—that way, you always know where it is and can access it at any time.